 Ultimately however I am going to have to go with the Classic era once again.

 There are some things the revival has done that are better with the Daleks.
 For instance I feel that the Daleks actually seem more like the Doctors archenemies in the new series.

 In Classic Who I feel that the producers never really bothered to beef up the Daleks as the Doctors deadliest enemies.
 They aren’t his most powerful foes, and actually they probably cause him less grief than many of his other enemies.
-For instance the Daleks never caused the death of a Classic era Doctor.
-Even the Rani managed that!
+For instance the Daleks never caused the death of an old Doctor.
+Even the Rani who was in just two stories managed that!

 The producers of Classic Who to me it seemed felt like they didn’t need to make the Daleks the Doctors archenemies because they were already so popular.